 Beth is a Senior Lecturer in the School of Education at the University of Glasgow, where she has had much experience of management first as Deputy Head of the School and then as Director of Teaching and Learning with responsibility for over 1,000 UG and PG students.
 She has written extensively on Christian topics in Aware and Perspectives, was a Council member of the Evangelical Alliance in the 1990s, and a board member of SU Scotland in the 2000s.
 She speaks regularly at the annual Word for Women conferences and is particularly interested in prayer.
 She fellowships with West Glasgow New Church.

 Neil Walker has been associated with Partnership since 1998, and has served as a Director since 2014.
 He has been involved in local church leadership at his home in Walsall for over 25 years, along with his wife Christine, serving in Oversight throughout this period.
 Most of his career has been spent as an educator, in a variety of settings, and he continues to do some work with a number of local schools.
-Neil is also a Director of our partner organisation, Church Growth Trust.
+Neil is a Trustee of 2 local Almshouse Charitable Trusts and is also a Director of our partner organisation, Church Growth Trust.